 There are a number of reservoir tailwater areas in the state that have prime trout fishing for rainbow, golden rainbow, and brook and brown trout.
-The top tailwater areas are Sutton Lake, Sommersville Lake, Stonewall Jackson Lake, and Tygart Lake and state park.
+The top tailwater areas are Sutton Lake, Summersville Lake, Stonewall Jackson Lake, Burnsville and Tygart Lake and state park.
 All of these areas have dams where you can target trout just below them, as well as fishing piers and nearby amenities.

 The one advantage that these tailwater areas have, especially for novice trout anglers, is easy access to big water.
 While all are located in different areas, they are all in close proximity to interstates.
 This makes it easy to plan a day of trout fishing that does not involve a long trek to the water or a big time commitment.
 Jackson Lake has a resort nearby if you want to plan a longer trip.

 One of the new and exciting trout fishing areas in West Virginia is on the Greenbrier River.
 A section of the river will be stocked with rainbow, golden rainbow and brook trout beginning in 2019.
 The section starts at the Cass Scenic Railroad at the park with stocked areas following the rail trail for several miles.

 This is an exciting area to fish because there are several access points with parking areas that are right next to the stream.
 There are also a few sections that require walk-in or bike-in accessibility for anglers looking for that additional outdoor challenge.
 The stocked areas are general designation, so fish are available for harvest.

 The Cacapon State Park lakes sit in the shadow of Cacapon Mountain in the eastern panhandle of West Virginia.
 Two lakes within the park are stocked each spring with rainbow, golden rainbow, brook, and brown trout.
 These are recreational fishing lakes, so you will also see anglers fishing for bass, catfish, and bluegill.